ウールの虫食い対策と「喰われた後の対応」

 Supplementary points

-If you don't have the tools: You can use a small bowl or a round stone instead of the darning mushroom.
+If you don't have the tools: You can use a small bowl or a round stone instead of a darning mushroom.

 Add a design element: Using colorful repair thread to create a patch-like finish will give your item an original look.